chainguard-dev/edu/content/open-source/wolfi/hello-wolfi.md

 - A [YouTube Video](https://www.youtube.com/watch?v=2pqhLXA6NaI) with the original talk presented at the [Wolfi 101 Webinar](https://www.crowdcast.io/c/wolfi-101);
 - A [GitHub repository](https://github.com/chainguard-dev/hello-wolfi-demo) containing all files necessary to build and execute a demo showcasing Wolfi, melange, and apko;
 - This guide, which includes instructions on how to execute the demo.

+{{< note >}}
+This presentation was recorded on November 16, 2022.
+The demo files and instructions have been updated to reflect the latest versions of the tools used in the workshop.
+Although the demo is fully functional, the packages and images generated during the workshop are for demonstration purposes only and should not be used in production environments.
+If you're looking for a low CVE PHP image based on Wolfi, check our [Images Directory](https://images.chainguard.dev/directory/image/php/overview).
+{{< /note >}}

 {{< youtube 2pqhLXA6NaI >}}